What causes cold sores?

 For children, we have a leaflet that is easy to read.
 There is a cold sore leaflet for adults that can be downloaded too.

-Does it make any difference which type I have?
+Does it make any difference which type of herpes causes my cold sores?

 On the face, herpes simplex type 1 is more likely to recur than type 2.
 So if you are getting repeated cold sores, then you probably have herpes simplex type 1.